-- I. Transfer of ownership of common lands managed by the State to the villages and towns, including:

-b.
-Abandoned portions of public property;

-c.
-Vacant and uncultivated land, forests, and mountains, and all immovable property covered by the Land Law and referred to as "arid land", provided the rights in rem or the rights of use - 2.
-Use of common property through projects that generate revenues for municipalities within their allocated purpose as follows:
+I.Transfer of ownership of common lands managed by the State to the villages and towns, including: a.
+Abandoned lands called "annexed" (land at the disposal of communities); b.
+Abandoned portions of public property; c.
+Vacant and uncultivated land, forests, and mountains, and all immovable property covered by the Land Law and referred to as "arid land", provided the rights in rem or the rights of use are retained.

+2. Use of common property through projects that generate revenues for municipalities within their allocated purpose as follows: